superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/communications.md

 Provide a comprehensive list of all necessary components along with their prices and the total cost of the subsystem.
 This information should be presented in a tabular format, complete with the manufacturer, part number, distributor, distributor part number, quantity, price, and purchasing website URL.
 If the component is included in your schematic diagram, ensure inclusion of the component name on the BOM (i.e R1, C45, U4).

 ## Analysis
+When choosing the method of communication between the drone and the ground control device, there are a few options to consider.
+**1. RF Modules**
+- RF

 **Why choose TP-Link Archer T4U Plus?**
 - Dual Band support (2.4GHz band and 5GHz band) allows for flexibility for various enviornments
 - High gain antennas imporve range and stability